VeronicaPim/VeronicaPim/README.md

-Hi!
-I'm Veronica.
-I have a Bachelor's Degree from Carnegie Mellon and I am a PhD student at the University of Michigan.

-I care about minority representation in software engineering, specifically focusing on women and people with disabilities.
+I care about minority representation in tech, specifically focusing on women and people with disabilities.
 I mainly work on accessibility research, but I'm also interested in:

+- safety and privacy
 - 🤖🚗 anything autonomous
 - 🌏🍃 environmental conservation